 Philadelphia Outward Bound School (POBS) Instructors are incredible individuals.
 As leaders in the experiential education field, they are highly trained and experienced in technical, facilitation, and interpersonal skills.
 They are hardworking, dedicated to service and community building, committed to equity and inclusion, and mission-driven.
 They practice humility, humor, and, above all, compassion.

 There are two ways to join the Field Staff team at POBS: as an Apprentice or as an Instructor.
 See below for requirements, application instructions, and FAQs.

-Our Apprenticeship is a 12-week program designed to provide Apprentices with the training and skills necessary to be an Instructor.
+Our Apprenticeship is a 10- to 12-week program designed to provide Apprentices with the training and skills necessary to be an Instructor.
 Upon successful completion of the Apprenticeship, individuals will likely move into a per diem Instructor position.
 Because it takes time to develop and hone the skills needed to work in this field, we strongly suggest and ask for a two-year commitment from our Instructors.
 POBS is excited to invest in individuals who demonstrate commitment to our mission and, most importantly, to our students!

 We offer Apprenticeships every spring, summer, and fall.
 Generally, hiring for the spring Apprenticeship begins in November.
-Check our Careers page for available opportunities and deadlines!
+Check our Careers page for available opportunities and application deadlines!

 Requirements and Qualifications for Apprenticeship Applicants

 - Commitment to Outward Bound's mission to change lives through challenge and discovery

 - Commitment to Outward Bound's values of equity, inclusion, and diversity, integrity, compassion, and excellence